Shrey0808/DigitRecognitionSystem/README.md

 - **Metrics**: The model is evaluated based on accuracy (`'accuracy'`), which measures the fraction of correctly classified images.

+### Computer Vision Architecture

+1. **Base layer Loading**
+   - The trained Handwritten Digit Predictor Model is loaded which serves as the base layer for our project.
+2. **Image input**
+   - A User-Friendly website design is made to upload the images of handwritten numbers.
+The frontend of the website is designed using HTML/CSS and Javascript whereas the backend is built on Flask architecture.
+3. **Image Preprocessing**
+   - The input image is read using OpenCV and firstly converted to grayscale.
+Gaussian blur and adaptive thresholding is applied to enhance the digits extraction.
+Finally the contours of the digits are found.

-## 5. Training Phase:
+## 5. Base model Training Phase:
 The model is trained using the Adam optimizer and sparse_categorical_crossentropy loss.
 The training loop iterates through the MNIST training dataset, updating the model's weights to minimize the classification loss.
 Training progress is monitored through the display of loss values per epoch.

-## 6. Testing Phase:
+## 6. Base model Testing Phase:
 The trained model is evaluated on a separate test set to assess its generalization performance.
 The accuracy on the test set is calculated, demonstrating the model's ability to accurately classify unseen handwritten digits.

+## 7. Final Number Prediction
+The model iterates through the identified contours, extracting each digit and preprocessing it for model prediction.
+The extracted digits are resized to 28x28x1 pixels and then normalized for model input.
+Each extracted digit is then passed to the loaded model to predict the class label.

-## 7. Results:
+## 8. Results:
 The trained CNN achieves a high accuracy of 99.10% on the MNIST test set, showcasing its effectiveness in recognizing handwritten digits.

-## 8. Conclusion
+## 9. Conclusion
-This project serves as a valuable resource for understanding the implementation of a CNN for handwritten digit recognition, making it suitable for both educational purposes and practical applications.
+This project serves as a valuable resource for understanding the implementation of a CNN for handwritten number recognition and CV for digit extraction, making it suitable for both educational purposes and practical applications.